Planning a method for covariate adjustment in individually-randomised trials: a practical guide: Background

 For adjustment to be worthwhile, the covariates to be included in the analysis must be prognostic: adjustment for a covariate that is not prognostic is essentially equivalent to an unadjusted analysis, though it can lose power in small samples.
 It is not the purpose of this article to discuss which covariates to choose.
 The Committee for Proprietary Medicinal Products \textit{Points to consider on adjustment for baseline covariates} document gives some guidance\cite{cpmpcovariates04}.
 It does caution against approaches that select covariates most strongly associated with the outcome in the trial; however, subsequent work (for example~\cite{tsiatis08,balzer16}) has shown that such a procedure can be pre-specified in a principled manner.

 Part of the motivation for this article is that statistical research papers have frequently recommended covariate adjustment due to improvements in power, with little thought given to the implications of different adjustment methods (TPM being one culpable author).
 The approach generally favoured in clinical trials is direct adjustment using an outcome regression model.
 This is so prevalent that reviews of practice have not needed to discuss which methods were actually used\cite{ciolino19,kahan12bmj}.
-This article works through the implications and aims to contrast its properties with two other methods of adjustment better known in the epidemiology literature.
+This article works through the implications and aims to contrast its properties with two other methods of adjustment better known in the epidemiology literature: \textit{standardisation} and \textit{inverse probability of treatment weighting}.